kridel-lab/Kridel-Lab-Website/Team.md

 **Anjali Silva, PhD**

 Anjali obtained her PhD in bioinformatics, with a focus on developing model-based clustering techniques for biological data.
 Anjali is applying unsupervised classification techniques to dissect the molecular heterogeneity of lymphoma.
-The goal of her project is to identify biologically defined molecular subtypes that may open new avenues for tailoring treatments.
+The goal of her project is to identify biologically defined molecular subtypes that may open new avenues for tailoring therapy.

 ---